PatternAgents/PCB_Libraries/README.md

 It may be used for Educational, Personal, or Commercial Use, provided you keep these notices, attribution, and share-alike.
-When you apply these licenses to material you create, it meets the Freedom Defined definition of a “Free Cultural Work.”
+When you apply these licenses to material you create, it meets the Freedom Defined definition of a "Free Cultural Work".
 Free cultural works are the ones that can be most readily used, shared, and remixed by others, and go furthest toward creating a commons of freely reusable materials.